devcordde/plugin-jam-bot/README.md

-Bot and spigot plugin used for the dev cord plugin jamCreator
+Bot and spigot plugin used for the dev cord plugin jam

 ## Start Arguments for paper
 `-Dpluginjam.port`